puneettiwari61/image-search/README.md

 ## Run Project

-Clone th eproject and in the project directory, you can run:
+Clone the project and in the project directory, you can run:

 Insatll dependencies with